 Honda’s smallest crossover boasts 6.7 inches of ride height and an ingenious “Magic Seat” interior layout, which allows passengers to configure the cabin in five different modes — normal, split, tall, utility, and lounge.
 That means the car can easily ferry anything, whether it be luggage, bikes, tall plants, or even surfboards.

-Perhaps the HR-V’s biggest asset is its low cost, which comes both at the dealer (starting MSRP is $20,520) and at the pump (it returns up to 28 mpg city/34 mpg highway when ordered with front-wheel drive).
+The HR-V’s biggest asset is its relatively low cost, which comes both at the dealer (starting MSRP is $20,620) and at the pump (it returns up to 28 mpg city/34 mpg highway when ordered with front-wheel drive).
 Throw in a plethora of safety features and you’re all set.

 Let’s be honest, you don’t need a thumping V8 soundtrack for a successful road trip, nor do you need the open wind rustling through your hair.
 You definitely want them, though, and the Mustang GT Convertible happens to provide both.
 “GT” does stand for “Grand Tourer,” after all.